sec1-info/Security-Exercices/Exercice 4.md

 - The assignments set `buffer[0..3]` to `'A', 'B', 'C', 'D'`.
 - `ptr` modifies `buffer[2]` to `'Z'`.
 - `printf` outputs the first four elements of `buffer` as characters.

-If the format string is not corrected, the program may produce undefined behavior due to mismatched arguments and format specifiers.
-However, based on the context, the intended output is likely as above.